lAnubisl/HugoBlog/content/article/azure-function-python-application-insights.md

 ### Longer story (also short) with links:

 There is no [automatic dependency and transaction diagnostic auto collection](https://learn.microsoft.com/en-us/azure/azure-monitor/app/asp-net-dependencies#dependency-auto-collection).
 There are also no samples of [how to track dependencies manually](https://learn.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#trackdependency) for python Azure Functions.
-[The Azure Functions Python Developer Reference Guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=get-started%2Casgi%2Capplication-level&pivots=python-mode-decorators#log-custom-telemetry) describes how to Log Custom Telimetry using OpenCensus library.
+[The Azure Functions Python Developer Reference Guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=get-started%2Casgi%2Capplication-level&pivots=python-mode-decorators#log-custom-telemetry) describes how to Log Custom Telemetry using OpenCensus library.
 You can also find samples of how to use this library [Monitor a distributed system by using Application Insights and OpenCensus](https://learn.microsoft.com/en-us/azure/architecture/guide/devops/monitor-with-opencensus-application-insights).
 However... you should not use it because [Azure Monitor support for OpenCensus will end on 30 September 2024 - transition to using Azure Monitor OpenTelemetry Python Distro](https://azure.microsoft.com/en-us/updates/python-opencensus-retirement/#:~:text=On%2030%20September%202024%2C%20we,a%20single%20line%2Dof%2Dcode).
 Here is the guide for [Migrating from OpenCensus Python SDK and Azure Monitor OpenCensus exporter for Python to Azure Monitor OpenTelemetry Python Distro](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-python-opencensus-migrate) and step-by-step guide: [Enable Azure Monitor OpenTelemetry for .NET, Node.js, Python, and Java applications](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-enable?tabs=python#enable-opentelemetry-with-application-insights)